antonio-morales/Fuzzing101/Exercise 6/Readme.md

 ## Do it yourself!
 In order to complete this exercise, you need to:
-1) Find an efficient of modifying GIMP source code to enable AFL persistent mode
+1) Find an efficient way of modifying GIMP source code to enable AFL persistent mode
 2) Create a seed corpus of XCF samples
 3) Optional: Create a fuzzing dictionary for the XCF file format
 4) Fuzz GIMP until you have a few unique crashes.
 I recommend you to use as many AFL instances as possible (CPU cores)